Ugandan Culture – Rich and Diverse – not to be missed

 Be Enriched with the Various Cultures as you visit the Pearl of Africa – Uganda – the People of Uganda

-Ugandan Culture – Rich and Diverse in nature.
+Ugandan Culture – Rich and Diverse.
 Culture, Traditions, handed down from generation to generation, not in books, but underneath the Mango Trees by the Village Elders.
-The Legends and ways of old shared afresh in Proverbs, legends, tales, and stories, keeping them alive in the hearts of the young.
+The Legends and ways of old shared again in Proverbs, legends, tales, and stories, keeping them alive in the hearts of the young.

 Those Legends, Tales, Proverbs passed on to younger generations, to their hearts and minds are still practiced in their various forms and make up the Culture of Uganda, makeup what others call Authentic Africa.

-Ugandan Culture – Rich and Diverse, embedded in the lives of Ugandans.
-There is more to Uganda than Gorillas, Chimpanzees, Primates, Wildlife – Scenery – there are its People Ugandan Culture – an enriching and unforgettable experience Uganda is known for its Primates – the majestic Mountain Gorillas, Chimpanzees and to a lesser degree the endangered Golden Monkeys.
+The Ugandan Culture, Rich and Diverse, embedded in the lives of Ugandans.
+There is more to Uganda than Gorillas, Chimpanzees, Primates, Wildlife and Scenic Wonders, There is another which is its People with their Culture which is an enriching and unforgettable experience in Uganda

 Thousands of visitors per year come each to visit Uganda – most of them miss the rich cultural diversity of the Ugandan people – something to be experienced during your visit to the Pearl of Africa.